bytemate/rush-plugins/rush-plugins/rush-upgrade-self-plugin/README.md

 Second, this plugin is designed to be idempotent. just run it again!

 Finally no goal, you can file a issue

-# How it works

-1. Fetch `microsoft/rush` versions by `pacote`
-2. After choose a version, decides the info of dependencies should be updated.(Prefixes with `@microsoft/` or `@rushstack/`)
-3. Scan all `package.json` files under monorepo
-4. Update dependencies(including devDependencies) in these `package.json` files
-5. Update autoinstallers accordingly.
-6. Prompt to run `rush update`

 # LICENSE